 Final expense insurance is designed to help protect your loved ones from having to pay these expenses out-of-pocket.
 The policy also pays off the debts you have accumulated at the end of your life.

 Cost of Final Expenses Insurance

 Different types of final expense insurance, also known as funeral insurance and burial insurance, are available.
 You can purchase a whole life policy that covers you until death, or a less expensive term policy that covers you until you reach a specified age.
 Both types of policies are available at various limits and premiums.
-Our agent Mike Embree Insurance in Durham, North Carolina, can help you find the right final expense insurance policy to suit your needs.
+Our agents at Mike Embree Insurance in Durham, North Carolina, can help you find the right final expense insurance policy to suit your needs.